Vibrant festivals, dazzling holiday light displays and festive markets are some of the best ways to celebrate Christmas in Indiana

 Long winter nights are no match for Hoosier Hospitality—even during frigid December, cities across Indiana welcome groups to showcase their architecture, history and local traditions.
-From firsthand encounters with Santa Claus to recreations of a Victorian Christmas, you’ll be sure to discover an Indiana experience that spreads some holiday cheer.
+From firsthand encounters with Santa Claus to recreations of a Victorian Christmas, you’ll be sure to discover that Christmas in Indiana is the best way to spread some holiday cheer.

 Groups can spend an entire day exploring the town’s Christmas-themed attractions, including Santa’s Candy Castle (which has a delicious selection of toffee, taffy and chocolate), Santa Claus Christmas Store (where group members can buy commemorative ornaments and nutcrackers) and Santa Claus Museum & Village (which houses galleries that explain the town’s holiday history).
 The town is especially festive during the three-weekend Santa Claus Christmas Celebration each December.
 Special events include the Festival of Lights, where groups can drive through nine miles of residential light displays, and Chestnuts Roasting on an Open Fire, which invites guests to try the traditional roasted European nut preparation.

-More Old World holiday traditions are found in the nearby town of Ferdinand, which hosts the annual Christkindlmarkt Heritage Markets.
+More Old World holiday traditions are found in the nearby town of Ferdinand, which hosts the annual Christkindlmarkt Heritage Markets, a must-see for those spending Christmas in Indiana.
 Voted as one of the Top 100 Events in North America by the American Bus Association, the markets are spread across seven locations in town and are easily accessible from a free shuttle.
 Over 200 Bavarian shopping stalls showcase the work of traveling toymakers, wood carvers and bakers, while food stands serve apple strudel, schnitzel and cinnamon rolls.
 The kindlmarkt tradition began in 14th century Germany, when villagers staved off the harsh winters with bonfires and dancing.
 That tradition continues annually with the Sounds of the Season concert, where a 60-member chorus performs carols and spirituals in St. Ferdinand Church.
 Conclude your evening with a visit to the Monastery of the Immaculate Conception, which presents a nativity and holiday lights display on Grotto Hill.

 Charming any time of year, the welcoming antique alleyways and historic homes of Brown County are especially welcoming in December when adorned with wreaths and brimming with holiday shoppers.
 The Christmas Log Cabin Tour welcomes groups into the area’s 19th century log homes when they are festooned with period-accurate decorations, while the Steele’s Country Christmas experience recalls Brown County winters of yore with cookies, cider and live music.
 For another culinary adventure into the past, register your group for a Victorian Candlelight Holiday Dinner, where guests dine in the light of oil lamps and are waited on by staff in authentic Victorian garb.